rishabkumar7/rishab-cloud/content/notes/terraform-associate.md

 #### INPUT VARIABLES

-Is useful to permit the user to manually set a variable when we run Terraform plan, we can add a "description" and when we run a plan shows a message

 It is useful to permit the user to set a variable manually when we run Terraform plan, we can add a "description," and when we run a plan, it shows a message

 ```